opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ### LED

-LED should be used to provide externally visible status information of the timing card.
+LED should be used to provide externally visible status information of the time card.

 For example:
 * Off - card is not powered or not properly fitted